-Dixons Academies Charitable Trust Ltd (Dixons) is a multi-academy trust of twelve schools in Bradford and Leeds.
+Dixons Academies Trust is a multi-academy trust of fourteen schools in West Yorkshire and the North West.
 We focus exclusively on areas of social and educational disadvantage, either by sponsoring turnaround academies to address educational failure, or by opening new free schools to meet growing demand.

-The Trust was built around the high-performing Dixons City Academy, which opened in 1990 as one of only fifteen City Technology Colleges nationally.
+Our Trust was built around the high-performing Dixons City Academy in Bradford, which opened in 1990 as one of only fifteen City Technology Colleges nationally.
 CTCs were the first state-funded schools independent of local authority control, a model which became the template for Labour’s academy initiative a decade later.
 On conversion in 2005, City adopted a second specialism, this time in the performing arts, reflecting its strong commitment and investment in this area, especially in music.

 In 2009, Dixons City was invited by the DfE to take on Rhodesway School, which was at the time rated in the bottom ten schools nationally for value added and had languished in Special Measures for a record two consecutive inspections.
-Today, Dixons Allerton has a new building and a strong culture, includes an all-through primary element, and its students make outstanding progress.
+Today, Dixons Allerton has a new building and a strong culture, includes an all-through primary element, and is now rated Good by Ofsted, its students make outstanding progress.

 From 2014 to 2016, we adopted a further three sponsored academies into the Trust.
 Dixons Marchbank Primary and Dixons Manningham Primary were inherited from two processor schools in special measures, and both jumped two Ofsted grades to Good in their first inspection.
 Both schools have gone from strength to strength, building their success from Early Years and KS1 upwards.